How To Find Cheap Flights (+ Practical Tips)

 When you fly, where you fly, which airlines you use, how little luggage you have, open jaw flights, opting out of perks… these are all examples of being flexible.

 If you have a fixed holiday of 2-3 weeks, then you can’t be as flexible as a full-time backpacker.
 And you will pay more.
-That’s not bad – it’s just the price for convenience trade-off.
+That’s not bad – it’s just the trade-off between price and convenience.

 And if you spend less on flights, you will have more for deliciousness like khao soi!